rohitdwivedula/bmp-multiobjective-optimisation/README.md

 Your environment is now ready to run the code!

+# Data
+Our work uses data from the Greater Hyderabad Municipal Corporation (GHMC) area to perform this optimization.
+Data is formatted/stored as `.shp` files that can be opened using almost any `GIS` software or in Python using the `geopandas` library.
+The `data` directory contains sample `.shp` and other files as a representation of the data format.
+Please note that these files contain **only** the data format - not the actual complete dataset itself.

 # References

+If you found this repository useful in your research, please consider citing:

 [1] Rohit Dwivedula, R. Madhuri, K. Srinivasa Raju, A. Vasan; Multiobjective optimisation and cluster analysis in placement of best management practices in an urban flooding scenario.
 Water Sci Technol 15 August 2021; 84 (4): 966–984. doi: https://doi.org/10.2166/wst.2021.283